How to Become a Notary in Montana

 - Have a plain rectangular border enclosing the text and seal.

-- Capable of being copied together with the record to which it is affixed or attached or with which it is logically associated.
+- The official notarial stamp must be able to be reproduced in any legibly reproducible manner and be capable of being copied together with the record to which it is affixed or attached or with which it is logically association.

 How much can a Montana notary public charge for performing notarial acts?

-Montana notary fees are set by statute (MCA §1-5-626[1]).
 The maximum allowable fees that a Montana notary public can charge for notarial acts are listed below:

-- Acknowledgments - $10
+- Performing an acknowledgment - $10

-- Oaths or affirmations - $10
+- Witnessing a signature - $10

-- Certifying copies - $10
+- Certifying a transcript - $10

-- Witnessing signatures - $10
+- Certifying a copy - $10

 Note: A notary public may charge an additional fee in accordance with MCA §1-5-626(2):